PriyankaAMehta/React-from-Strach/README.md

 5. On installing parcel, 2 files are generated - package-lock.json and node_modules.
 6. create .git-ignore file and put the node_modules in it.
 7. When cloning the project, node_modules can be installed with npm install command.

+8. CDN is not the prefered way to install react so install react from npm as a package.
+9. npm install react installs the react and npm install react-dom installs the react-dom.